 Occasionally, high school students are interested in attending Stetson as full-time students prior to their high school graduation.
 Such students may be considered for admission if their secondary school work is exemplary, standardized tests show great academic potential, and an interview with the Director of Admission indicates that the student is mature and able to handle the academic as well as social challenges of college.
 Such students must submit the same materials required of all first-year student applications.
 NOTE: It is important for Early Entry candidates to be aware that students who enter college without a high school diploma or GED are ineligible for all state and federal financial assistance.

 Accepted students who plan to attend Stetson are required to make an enrollment deposit to indicate an intention to enroll.
 The non-refundable deposit is $500 all students.
-Freshmen, sophomores, and juniors (as determined by credits earned) are required to live on campus unless they plan to live with their immediate families in the DeLand area or meet other criteria of the exemption policy.
-These criteria are listed on the Housing and Residential Life website.
+Students with less than 22.5 units (or 90 credits) are required to live on campus unless they meet criteria of the exemption policy.
+These criteria are listed on the Residential Living and Learning website.

-The enrollment deposit is due 14 days following acceptance and is not refundable.
-An extension until May 1 may be granted if the request is made in writing.
+The enrollment deposit is due by May 1 and is not refundable.
 Candidates who are accepted after May 1 and plan to attend Stetson are expected to pay the enrollment deposit within two weeks after acceptance.
-Applicants are encouraged to pay the deposit as early as possible after acceptance in order to have access to the housing application and other enrollment forms.
-The submission date for the housing application is a major factor in determining a student’s assignment.
+Applicants are encouraged to pay the deposit after acceptance in order to have access to the housing application and other enrollment forms.